 Publication Ethics Statement

 The Caroliniana Undergraduate Research Journal is committed to upholding the highest standards of integrity and ethical practice in all stages of the publication process.
-Our policies are grounded in transparency, fairness, and academic honesty, and are guided by best practices in scholarly publishing.
+Our policies are grounded in transparency, fairness, and academic honesty, and reflect established best practices in scholarly publishing.

 Author Responsibilities

-• Original Work: Submissions must be the original work of the author(s) and must not have been previously published or simultaneously submitted elsewhere.
+- Original Work: Submissions must be the author(s)' original work and must not have been previously published or simultaneously submitted elsewhere.

-• Citation of Sources: Authors are expected to appropriately cite all sources that have influenced their work.
+- Citation of Sources: Authors are expected to cite all sources that materially influenced their work.

-• Acknowledgment of Contributions: Anyone who made significant contributions to the project but does not meet authorship criteria should be properly acknowledged.
+- Acknowledgment of Contributions: Individuals who made significant contributions but do not meet authorship criteria should be acknowledged.

 Reviewer Responsibilities

-• Confidentiality: Reviewers must treat manuscripts as confidential documents and must not share or discuss them with anyone outside the review process.
+- Confidentiality: Reviewers must treat manuscripts as confidential and not share or discuss them outside the review process.

-• Impartiality: Reviews should be conducted objectively and respectfully, with constructive feedback and without personal bias.
+- Impartiality: Reviews should be objective, constructive, and free from personal bias.

-• Disclosure of Conflict of Interest: Reviewers must inform the editorial board if they have any conflicts of interest with the work or authors being reviewed.
+- Disclosure of Conflict of Interest: Reviewers must disclose any conflicts of interest and recuse themselves when appropriate.

 Editorial Responsibilities

-• Fair Decision-Making: Editors evaluate submissions solely on academic merit and relevance to the journal’s scope, regardless of the author’s identity or background.
+- Fair Decision-Making: Editors evaluate submissions on academic merit and relevance, regardless of authors' identities or affiliations.

-• Conflict of Interest: Editors must recuse themselves from handling submissions where a conflict of interest exists.
+- Conflict of Interest: Editors must recuse themselves from handling submissions where a conflict exists.

-• Confidentiality: Editors are responsible for maintaining confidentiality during the review process and ensuring anonymous peer review.
+- Confidentiality: Editors are responsible for maintaining confidentiality throughout the review process.

 Academic Misconduct

-The journal will not tolerate academic misconduct, including plagiarism, data fabrication, falsification, or unethical research practices.
-Suspected cases will be reviewed by the editorial board and, if necessary, referred to appropriate university offices.
+The journal does not tolerate academic misconduct, including plagiarism, data fabrication, falsification, or unethical research practices.
+Suspected violations will be reviewed by the editorial board and, if necessary, referred to appropriate university offices for investigation and action.

 AI Usage Policy

-Suspected misuse of AI (including plagiarism, fabrication, or failure to disclose) will be investigated by the editorial board and may result in rejection, retraction, or referral to the appropriate university office for academic misconduct.
+Suspected misuse of AI will be investigated by the editorial board and may result in rejection, retraction, or referral to the appropriate university office.

-We strive to promote inclusive excellence in research publishing.
-Discriminatory language or unethical treatment of research subjects will result in automatic disqualification from the publication process.
+CURJ is committed to inclusive excellence.
+Discriminatory language, unethical treatment of research subjects, or other conduct that violates ethical norms will result in disqualification from the review or publication process.